-We strive to develop culture of learning that cultivates attitudes and ways of being that encourage people to be genuinely themselves, find their passion for making their own way in life, and enable people to face challenges, complexity they encounter on the way with confidence and creativity, to build up mental, emotional, physical, social and strategic resources, to not be afraid to take risks and go their own way.
-From our first day at school we are taught to listen to everything and everyone except ourselves.
-Personal Sustainability comes from co-ownership of one’s own path with life, from being involved and engaged, not a passive figure to be moved by someone else.
-It comes when individual agency connects with others and forms healthy partnerships, embodying active connection, belonging and shaping the world together.
-When everyone is able to survive as themselves, find their personal creative drive and ways of expression, stay true to themselves, stay whole, integrated, and be able to do their best work.
+Personal Sustainability is both a principle and a subject of inquiry in our work.
+We strive to develop cultures of learning that cultivate attitudes and ways of being that encourage people to be genuinely themselves, find their passion for making their own way in life, and enable people to face challenges, complexity they encounter on the way with confidence and creativity, to build up mental, emotional, physical, social and strategic resources.
+It comes from being involved and engaged, not a passive figure to be moved by someone else.
+It is connected to forming healthy partnerships, where everyone is able to survive as themselves.
 Individual wellbeing is also social and environmental well-being.
-It comes from inner integrity and outer integrity with & within living systems, surroundings, living beings and things.
+Personal Sustainability is inner and outer integrity, that unfolds with and within living systems, surroundings, other beings and things.

 * Collaborative Mindset and Nurturing Relationships

-The value and importance of human connection and trust is the base of any relationship.
+We value and give much importance to human connection and trust.
 Learning and teaching is a relationship.
 The team of teachers is a team of mentors and guides that meets students on eye-level and is there to engage, enable, expect and empower.
 There are no power structures or frontal teaching at Foresta academy.
 We want to build a microcosm that is a living web of relationships.
 We strive for a situation of partnerships between teachers and students.
 Partnerships are based on listening, trust, honest interest and engagement, and courage.
 Collaborative mindset replaces competitive one.
 Strong individual agency and connection to others exist together.
 Everyone is different.
-Differently oriented to how we perceive and notice things, how we feel, what we want.
+Differently oriented to how they perceive and notice things, how they feel, what they want.
 When this is acknowledged, when old patterns of communication based on dominance, compliance and standardisation are let go of, relationships can be free of manipulations, everyone can be in their strength and jealousy is redundant.
 We do not make people be or do something someone else has planned for them, no carrot and stick, no awards and punishments, no top-down power, and therefore no fear-based power-games, no straight line of education toward a norm.
 Norm is individually chosen.
 The individual becomes their own agency.
 Boundaries are an important aspect of personal agency: establishing them where they are needed and removing them where they are unnecessary is a continuous process.
 From this practice individuals meet each other from a different place, and a more honest, empowering and liberating togetherness becomes possible.